asyrovprog/cs234-19-project/README.md

+# Overview

-# Sources for CS234 Project - Estimation of the Warfarin Dose
+Sources for CS234 Project - Estimation of the Warfarin Dose.
+Paper: [CS234-Paper.pdf]

 ## FILES